CMASCenter/cyclecloud-cmaq/README.md

 # cyclecloud-cmaq

-## Scripts and code to configure an Azure Cycle Cloud for CMAQ
+## Scripts and code to configure an Azure Virtual Machine or Cycle Cloud Cluster to run CMAQ for 2 day CONUS2 Domain

 ### To obtain this code use the following command.